stevebrownlee/vps-setup/README.md

 sudo visudo
 ```

 This will open up a file in the Nano file editor, not vim.
-You cna just start editing the file without the need to hit the `i` key.
+You can just start editing the file without the need to hit the `i` key.

 Find the section where user privileges are specified.
 You should see a configuration section like this one.
 Add your new user account to be able to use `sudo`.

 ```
 # User privilege specification
 root    ALL=(ALL:ALL) ALL
-{{ username }}   ALL=(ALL) ALL
+{ username }   ALL=(ALL) ALL
 ```

 After you've added that line in...